Ben Stokes: Domestic career

 On 2 January 2015, Stokes joined the Melbourne Renegades of Australia's Big Bash League for the remainder of the season as a replacement for Jesse Ryder, who was ruled out due to an injury.

 On 13 February 2017, Stokes was appointed vice-captain of England's test team, deputising under Joe Root, who was made captain the same day.

 On 6 May 2022, Stokes marked his return to Durham with a record-breaking 161 from 88 balls on day two of the County Championship game against Worcestershire that included him scoring 34 runs in a single over.
-In said over, Stokes hit five consecutive sixes but failed to make clean contact with the final delivery of the over, getting only a one-bounce four causing him to miss out on becoming only the third cricketer in history to score six sixes in an over of first-class cricket.
+In said over, Stokes hit five consecutive sixes but failed to make clean contact with the final delivery of the over, getting only a one-bounce four, causing him to miss out on becoming only the third cricketer in history to score six sixes in an over of first-class cricket.
 However, the innings still surpassed Paul Collingwood's record for the fastest first-class century by a Durham player and the record for the most sixes hit in a County Championship innings.

 Stokes was part of the Northern Superchargers squad for the first four seasons of The Hundred.
 He made two appearances in the inaugural 2021 season.
 Despite missing the entire 2022 season of the competition, he was retained by the Superchargers for the third season.
 He did not feature in 2023 as his workload was managed between the Ashes and World Cup.
-He was due to make four appearances in the 2024 season however suffered a hamstring injury when batting against Manchester Originals.
+He was due to make four appearances in the 2024 season however suffered a hamstring injury when batting against the Manchester Originals.
 Stokes opted out of the 2025 season to manage his fitness ahead of the 2025–26 Ashes series.

+Stokes joined the Adelaide Strikers in the Big Bash League for the 2026-27 season, following his retirement from international cricket earlier in the year.

 Indian Premier League

 In February 2017, Stokes was bought by Rising Pune Supergiant to play in the Indian Premier League during the 2017 season.
 He made his maiden Twenty20 century against Gujarat Lions, hitting 103 not out from 63 balls, including hitting seven fours and six sixes.
-He was named as Most Valuable Player for the 2017 season.
-For the 2018 season he moved to Rajasthan Royals having been bought for £1.7million, the most expensive player in the 2018 IPL auction.
+He was named as the Most Valuable Player for the 2017 season.
+For the 2018 season, he moved to the Rajasthan Royals having been bought for £1.7 million, the most expensive player in the 2018 IPL auction.

-In October 2020, he scored 107 not out for Rajasthan Royals as part of an unbeaten partnership of 152 with Sanju Samson.
+In October 2020, he scored 107 not out for the Rajasthan Royals as part of an unbeaten partnership of 152 with Sanju Samson.
 During the 2021 IPL, Stokes suffered a finger injury which ruled him out from the entire season after playing in only one match.
 He pulled out of the 2022 edition as he wanted to focus on his country's Test team.
-He was bought by Chennai Super Kings to play in the IPL 2023 season for INR.
+He was bought by the Chennai Super Kings to play in the IPL 2023 season for INR.
 16.25 Crore (£1.6 million) in the IPL auction held on 23 December 2022.